HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 # University of Haifa Angular Theme

-A collection of University of Haifa modules to be integrated in an Angular project using Material Design.
+A collection of University of Haifa modules to be integrated in an Angular project using Material Design (see the [CHANGELOG](./CHANGELOG.md)).

 ---